Workflow rules management

 Press Next to advance to next screen.

-First select "OperatingSystem" as field from the dropdown list, choose "=" as comparison operator (for testing equality) and enter "Windows" as the value.
+First select "OperatingSystem" as field from the dropdown list, choose "is exactly" as comparison operator (for testing equality) and select "Windows" as the value.
 Press Add to add this filtering argument to the list.

 This will match to all devices having "Windows" as the operating system type.

-Next, add additional filtering argument by selecting "DeviceScore" as field, "<" as comparison operator (for comparing value to be less than) and "3" as the value.
+Next, add additional filtering argument by clicking the + icon.
+At the filter argument definition box, select "And' as joining operator, select "DeviceScore" as field, "is less than" as comparison operator (for comparing value to be less than) and "3" as the value.
 Press Add again to add this second argument to the rules data filtering list.

 Manual data filter

-If you want to write your own filtering string, utilizing more complex expressions supported by the Applixure's search syntax than ANDing together number of matching arguments, such a using OR to select either or, you can alternatively use manual filtering string as data filter for rule.
+If you want to write your own filtering string, utilizing more complex expressions supported by the Applixure's search syntax, such a using functions (DAYS, IN), you can alternatively use manual filtering string as data filter for rule.

 You can look at the Applixure's web UI for examples for search filter strings - all the graphs at main dashboards related to devices will lead into devices search with the filtering arguments set according to what graph part was clicked for.